janpeuker/awesome-tech-roles/README.md

 - [Evoling ThoughtWorks internal IT](https://www.thoughtworks.com/en-sg/insights/blog/evolving-thoughtworks-internal-it-solve-broader-cross-cutting-problems) - Nice insight, more from consulting background but applicable to Tech as well.
 - [Google Data Center Security: 6 Layers Deep](https://www.youtube.com/watch?v=kd33UVZhnAA) - Stephanie Wong's YouTube video won numerous accolades and become the canonical reference for data center DevSecOps.
 - [How Google and Amazon scale up their huge IT operations](https://www.computerworld.com/article/2486298/here-s-how-google-and-amazon-scale-up-their-huge-it-operations.html) - Insight into hyperscalers' economies of scale in data center operations.
+- [IT Operations (ITOps) Roles & Responsibilities](https://www.bmc.com/blogs/it-operations-roles/) - (For comparision) Traditional non-tech enterprises often use the "ITIL" framework and try to tweak Tech concepts into it by renaming roles e.g. "ITOps"
-- [Service Management & Operations Management Explained](https://www.bmc.com/blogs/it-service-management-vs-operations-management/#) - (For comparison) Depending on the company SRE / DevOps or IT Ops own operations.
-This is a good overview of classic IT service management (ITSM) and IT operations management (ITOM) processes more often found in non-tech enterprises.
+- [Service Management & Operations Management Explained](https://www.bmc.com/blogs/it-service-management-vs-operations-management/) - (For comparison) Depending on the company SRE / DevOps or IT Ops own operations.
+This is a good overview of classic "ITIL" IT service management (ITSM) and IT operations management (ITOM) processes more often found in non-tech enterprises.
 - [Lean at Amazon](https://www.mckinsey.com/business-functions/operations/our-insights/when-toyota-met-e-commerce-lean-at-amazon) - For better or worse, Amazon is known for ruthless operational excellence including writing custom IT operations software (another good example is [McDonald's](https://aws.amazon.com/blogs/enterprise-strategy/revisiting-buy-vs-build-drawing-the-line/)).
 - [Platform as a Product](https://teamtopologies.com/videos-slides/what-is-platform-as-a-product-clues-from-team-topologies) - Using Team Topologies (see above) to redefine platforms as valuable products.
 - [Salesforce Admin](https://www.salesforce.com/ap/blog/2021/06/what-is-a-salesforce-admin.html) - Even SaaS platforms like Salesforce need admins, this is a good overview on the Sys Admin role.